ZuhraB/tweeter/README.md

 # Tweeter Project by Zuhra Bakhshi

 Tweeter is a simple, single-page Twitter clone.
-The  developer tools used are HTML, CSS, JS, jQuery and AJAX  Node, Express and MongoDB back-end skills.
+The  developer tools used are HTML, CSS, JS, jQuery and AJAX  Node, Express back-end skills.

 ## Getting Started